jelaniwoods-appdev/dynamic-path-segment-demo/draft.md

 ### Using `params`

-While defining a dynamic path segment in the routes with the `:` will allow the router to match _any_ route that matches the pattern, usually, the value in important and we want to use somewhere in the view template to make the UI dynamic.
+While defining a dynamic path segment in the routes with the `:` will allow the router to match _any_ route that matches the pattern, usually, the actual value entered in the dynamic segment is important and we want to use somewhere in the view template to make the UI dynamic.

 Just like with query strings, we can retreive the value from the dynamic path using the name we choose in the routes.

-The value is available in the `params` Hash.
+The value is available in the `params` Hash and the key for the value is the name of the dynamic path segment (`"move"` in this case).

 So if the user is visiting `/rps/rock`, we can access `"rock"` from the `params` Hash in the controller action like this: